 - Trail Distance: 2.7 Mile Loop

 - Elevation Gain: 748 Feet

 As one of the best hikes in Shenandoah National Park for the views alone, Hawksbill Mountain is the highest point in the park, coming in at 4,049 feet.
-This circuit hike brings you to a rocky steep that offers 360 degree views of Shenandoah Valley.
-With a stone observation platform (Byrd’s nest #2) at the top, and plenty of space to enjoy the views, a hike up Hawksbill is essential for anyone visiting the park.
+Hawksbill Summit is a short yet steep hike that leads you directly to a viewing platform where you can take in all the splendor of the Blue Ridge Mountains with a view that photos won’t serve justice.
+With a stone observation platform (Byrd’s nest #2) at the top and plenty of space to enjoy the views, a hike up Hawksbill is essential for anyone visiting the park.
 The way up is moderately intense due to elevation, but the hike back down is primarily downhill.
 There’s some very mild scrambling along the trail, but the biggest obstacle is making sure you brought insect repellent.
 Pets are allowed on the hike as well if you want to bring your dog along!
 Similar to most of the park, there are plenty of wildflowers to be found on your trek.

 Dark Hollow Falls Trail

 - Trail Distance: 1.4 Miles out and back